 We touched upon the quaint and charming historic Alta earlier.
 Property hunters may also want to consider the mixed-heritage Baixa area for lower prices, but perhaps also louder students.

-The cosmopolitan Santa Clara is just a bridge stroll from the city’s centre and offers both culture and family-friendliness.
+The cosmopolitan Santa Clara is just a bridge stroll from the city’s center and offers both culture and family-friendliness.

-Meanwhile, Solum, Sousa Pinto, Vale de Flores, and the higher end of the Norton de Matos also provide some great aspirational and kid-friendly neighbourhoods.
+Meanwhile, Solum, Sousa Pinto, Vale de Flores, and the higher end of the Norton de Matos also provide some great aspirational and kid-friendly neighborhoods.